Kiss It Better: Composition and lyrical interpretation

 "Kiss It Better" was written and produced by Jeff Bhasker and Glass John, while Sinclair and Rihanna provided additional writing.
 The song was recorded at the Jungle City Studios in New York City.
 American producer Kuk Harrell provided the vocal recording and vocal production of the song.
 Blake Mares was responsible for additional recording, while Brendan Morawski was the recording assistant.
 The mixing of the single was done by Manny Marroquin at the Larrabee Studios in North Hollywood; Chris Galland and Ike Schultz served as the mixing assistants.
 Bettencourt played the guitar and Chris Gehringer mastered it at the Sterling Sound Studios in New York City.
-"Kiss It Better" is a pop, synth-rock and "electro-charged R&B" power ballad that lasts 4 minutes and 13 seconds.
+"Kiss It Better" is a synth-rock and "electro-charged R&B" power ballad that lasts 4 minutes and 13 seconds.
 It is written in the key of F major with an andante moderato tempo of 95 beats per minute.
 It features "deep snaking synths", "gleaming" electric guitar riffs and drums, that were influenced by 1980s and 1990s power ballads.

 Lyrically, the song focus on a destructive relationship that the singer knows is wrong for her, but one she finds irresistible, which can be seen in the lines, "Who cares when it feels like crack?."
 In the chorus, she "hauntingly asks over and over, 'What are you willing to do? / Oh, tell me what you’re willing to do,'" in which she responds, "Kiss it, kiss it better, baby."
 During the song, she seeks reconciliation from a lover, and "relies on [sex] to smooth over a conflict," singing: "Mmm, do what you gotta do, keep me up all night."
-Julianne Shepherd of Billboard and Adam R. Holz of Plugged In also noted that the song has themes of sex.
+Julianne Shepherd of Billboard and Adam R. Holz of Plugged In (publication) also noted that the song has themes of sex.
 Patrick Ryan of USA Today noted that her "sultry, towering vocals call to mind past hits 'Take a Bow' and 'Cheers (Drink to That)'.
 Billboard's Shepherd and Rolling Stone's Brittany Spanos found similarities between "Kiss It Better" and Prince's "Purple Rain", with Bianca Gracie of Idolator agreeing, adding that it also resembles TLC's "Red Light Special".